 If Star Trek: The Next Generation Had Gotten Sexism Right

 In the first season of Star Trek: The Next Generation, Lt.
-Riker (aka Number One) is tasked with negotiating with the leader of the planet Angel One, where the women are physically powerful and dominant and the men are small and socially powerless.
+Riker (aka Number One) is tasked with negotiating with the leader of the planet Angel One (because to hell with the Prime Directive), where the women are physically powerful and dominant and the men are small and socially powerless.
 In other words, Angel One is basically a Twilight Zone version of Earth.
 (Yeah, Star Trek: TNG was a good show, but it was very tropey.)

 In order to negotiate, Riker has to put on the local garb of the subjugated men, which is something hilariously tasteless and objectifying.
 (In the picture above, we see Tasha Yar and Deanna Troi laughing at him.)